jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 However, [IFS]({{< relref "ifs" >}}) conveys the same information with greater precision and finesse.

 For example, consider Padrinho Alfredo's Saint Michael Work.
-This work of spiritual cleansing and healing contains beautiful hymns, but some of the prayers are not great.
+This work of spiritual cleansing and healing contains beautiful hymns, but some of the prayers are not great. 🚔🚨

-**Offense**: Utter lack of or insufficient compassion.
-These prayers condemn and exile *evil* instead of encouraging to understand the motivations of surprising behavior.[^schwartz2021]
+**Offense**: Utter lack of or insufficient compassion. 💔 These prayers condemn and exile *evil* instead of encouraging to understand the motivations of surprising behavior.
+Evil is not to be condemned but interrogated.[^schwartz2021]

 **Evidence**:

 {{% hint info %}}
-Pages | Prayer  | Hall of Shame
+Pages | Prayer  | Hall of Shame 💩
 ----- | -------------------- | -------
 49-52 | Allan Kardec's *Prayer for the Beginning of the Meeting* | "**Keep away** wicked spirits" 53-54 | Allan Kardec's *Prayer for the Mediums* | "If I am tempted in any way to abuse, in any form, the gift bestowed on me by Your grace, or if I become proud of it, I ask that You **take it back**" (punitive self-flagellation)
 59-60 | Allan Kardec's *Prayer to Remove Wrong-Doing Spirits* | "clean your soul of its impurities in order to **avoid** bad spirits"
 61-62 | Prayer | "I **repel** you with all the strength in my soul"
 {{% /hint %}}

+**Punishment**: Are you paying attention? 🤣 Evil should not be exiled or punished but interrogated. 👮🏼‍♂️

 **Demand**: Rescind these prayers and apologize. 🚫